By now, you’ve heard the old news.

 All your buyer has to do is purchase the solar system outright, either directly with cash or a loan.

-To sweeten the deal, this option gives the buyer complete ownership of the solar system, providing super-sized energy cost savings now and forever (or until they sell).
+This option gives the buyer complete ownership of the solar system to sweeten the deal, providing super-sized energy cost savings now and forever (or until they sell).

 And if you buy the system for them (which you should do), you rake in some sweet federal and state incentives!

 For Example: If you buy the solar kit for $7,000, plus the additional cost of conduit, wiring, and labor (electrician and roofer hours) puts you at $10,000 net solar install costs — your tax credit would equal $2,600 (0.26 x net solar installation costs).